sogaiu/janet-examples/doc/janetuary-examples-2025.md

 * Return values are expressed using `# -> <value>`, e.g.:

     ```
-    # -> 2.0`
+    (% 10 3) # -> 1
     ```

 * Errors are expressed using `# -> <error message>`, e.g.:

     ```
-    # compile error: unknown symnol module/not-exposed-fn`
+    (empty?
+0) # -> error: expected iterable type, got 0
     ```

-  Typically a characteristic portion of the output error is used, often a subset of the first line of error output.
+  Typically a characteristic portion of the actual error message is used, often a subset of the first line of error output (so leaving off additional lines if there is a stacktrace).

+  Note that sometimes the actual error message might start with something other than `error:` (such as repl prompt info like `repl:2:1:`), but it might be better to leave those bits out.

+  However, some error messages might continue with a relevant word such as `compile`, in which case keeping such words might be good:

+    ```
+    (module/not-exposed-fn 10) # -> compile error: unknown symbol module/not-exposed-fn
+    ```

 * Output is expressed using a description with one or more line comments preceding or following the example:

     ```
+    (defn simple
+      [x]
+      (print (+ x 1)))

     # prints 11
     (simple 10) # -> nil
     ```